All Episodes

 Everybody that is now going to be all things James Comey, basically throwing him down the stairs, which shows how political they all are.

-Everybody angry that, oh, James Comey is he never did the investigation at the end of the day, and they were pressuring him not to, and clearly that had some impact.
+Everybody angry that, oh, James Comey is, he never did the investigation at the end of the day, and they were pressuring him not to, and clearly that had some impact.

-Uh, we're gonna get to that in the course of the program.
+We're going to get to that in the course of the program.

 Sally Cohn, I've known her for many, many years, really, really nice person.

-And it's amazing that there are some of us that can actually get along with people that disagree with us, and then there are other people that absolutely hate us just because we are conservative.
+And it's amazing that there are some of us that can actually get along with people that disagree with us.

 Linda, that brings up a question.

-I was last year too.
+I was last year, too.

-Um there's a big uh party tonight.
+There's a big party tonight.

 Tonight?